mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * edge n-grams: `p`, `pi`, `pil`, `pill`, `pilla`, `pillar`
 * helpful for searching words with prefix
     * prefix query is time consuming
-    * but indexing is longer (and indexes are bigger - contains prefixes)
+    * but indexing is longer (and indexes are bigger - contain prefixes)
 * index vs search analyzer
     * standard approach: same analyzer at index time and at search time
     * different advice for edge ngrams
-        * index time: index all prefixes
+        * index time: save all prefixes
         * search time: search for the terms that user typed in
         * good practice to set upper limit
             * for example if search for text with `length > 8` - full text search instead of terms